 Chair asked how does this fit into the Davis Square neighborhood plan.
-Councilor Davis stated Davis Square is a place where additional density is appropriate, and that it is his intent to put into place density bonuses for Davis Square and other areas.
-The Neighborhood Plan is currently being redrafted to address issues raised by the pandemic.
+Councilor Davis stated Davis Square is where additional density is appropriate.
+It is his intent to put into place density bonuses for Davis Square and other areas.
+The concerns raised by the planning board is if it's appropriate to have only a 4-story building in Davis Square.